ThrillStays

 East Coast

-Shenandoah National Park — Virginia One of the few national parks that allows dogs on almost all trails.
+Shenandoah National Park — Virginia One of the few national parks that allows dogs on almost all trails — nearly 500 miles of trails are open to leashed dogs.
 Whiteoak Canyon (9.2 miles round trip, six waterfalls) is the best dog-friendly hike in the park.
-Old Rag Mountain (9 miles with rock scrambling) is technically dog-allowed but not recommended due to the challenging rock scramble section.
+Old Rag Mountain is technically dog-allowed but not recommended due to the challenging rock scramble section.

 Best Dog-Friendly Trails Internationally